petergangmei/project-one/readme.txt

        i.g "if you provide 'top-companies/pulbic/' all the top companies will be provide" i.g "if you provide 'top-companies/private/' you will be provided with only those companies that user have created.
    h. 'delete-company/<slug>/' delete method to delete the comapny, access token required.
+   i. 'add-company' use this endpoint to add new company.

 For email to work, you will need to setup .env files with this info: